This post may contain affiliate links. Please read our disclosure policy.

-A southern sweet potato soufflé has similar ingredients to a sweet potato casserole, although it’s slightly more fluffy and creamy due to the milk and eggs.
+A Southern sweet potato soufflé has similar ingredients to a sweet potato casserole, but it bakes up slightly more fluffy and creamy thanks to the addition of milk and eggs.
+It’s still soft and scoopable, just lighter than the classic casserole-style version.

 Ingredients You’ll Need